DataDog/documentation/content/en/security/cspm/findings.md

 ## Mute findings

 {{< callout url="" btn_hidden="true" >}}
   Muted findings is a beta feature available to all CSPM customers.
-If you have any feedback or questions, contact <a href="/help">Datadog support</a>.
+If you have feedback or questions, contact <a href="/help">Datadog support</a>.
 {{< /callout >}}

-There may be times when a finding does not match the use case for your business, or you choose to accept it as a known risk.
-To ignore these findings, you can mute the finding for the impacted resource.
-This allows you to focus on high-severity and critical findings that require your attention.
+Sometimes, a finding does not match the use case for your business, or you choose to accept it as a known risk.
+To ignore these findings, mute the finding for the impacted resource so you can focus on high-severity and critical findings.

-For example, the ['Block Public Access' feature is enabled for S3 bucket][4] rule evaluates whether a S3 bucket is publicly accessible.
-If you have a S3 bucket with static assets that are meant to be publicly shared, you can mute the finding for the S3 bucket.
+For example, the ['Block Public Access' feature is enabled for S3 bucket][4] rule evaluates whether an S3 bucket is publicly accessible.
+If you have an S3 bucket with static assets that are meant to be publicly shared, you can mute the finding for the S3 bucket.

 You can mute pass/fail findings at any time.
 Muted findings do not impact your posture score.